cap-js/docs/node.js/cds-ql.md

 ### hints() {.method}

 Passes hints to the database query optimizer that can influence the execution plan.
-The hints are passed as individual arguments or as an array.
+The hints can be passed as individual arguments or as an array.

 ```js